djheery/djheery/README.md

 - 👋 Hi, I’m @djheery
-- 👀 I’m interested in music & learning to code
+- 👀 I’m interested in music & programming
-- 🌱 I’m currently learning php
+- 🌱 I’m buiding a music practice app
 - 💞️ I’m looking to collaborate on nothing currently
 - 📫 How to reach me - email